 The Company is treating the Historic Roughrider Technical Report and the mineral resource estimate therein as historical in nature and notes that a qualified person has not done sufficient work to classify the historical estimates as current mineral resources.
-There are no other recent estimates or data available for the Roughrider Project as of the date of this Prospectus and a detailed study of the current technical data relating to the property, together with the preparation of an updated development plan is required to be conducted in order to update these historical estimates as current resource estimates.
+There are no other recent estimates or data available for the Roughrider Project as of the date of this Annual Information Form and a detailed study of the current technical data relating to the property, together with the preparation of an updated development plan is required to be conducted in order to update these historical estimates as current resource estimates.
 The Company is disclosing the Historic Roughrider Technical Report and the estimates contained therein for illustrative purposes, as the Company believes it provides readers with relevant information regarding the Roughrider Project.
 There are numerous uncertainties inherent in the historical estimate, which is subject to all of the assumptions, parameters and methods used to prepare such historical estimate.

-The Roughrider West Zone resource estimation was completed by Scott Wilson RPA authored by G. David Keller, P.Geo.
-(APGO#1235) with assistance from Dominic Chartier, P. Geo (APQ#874), both were "Independent qualified" persons for the purpose of NI 43-101 at the time of the Historic Roughrider Technical Report.
-A cut-off grade of 0.5% U3O8 was used and seven high-grade zones were identified.
+For the purposes of the historic Roughrider West Zone mineral resource estimate included in the Historic Roughrider Technical Report, a cut-off grade of 0.5% U3O8 was used and seven high-grade zones were identified.
 Low-grade mineralization with grades below 0.5% U3O8 is present but was not modelled due to its discontinuous nature.

 Mineralization boundaries were created as grade shell boundaries in LeapFrog software using a $0.05\%~U_3O_8$ cut-off for low-grade shells and $3\%~U_3O_8$ for high-grade shells.
-It was completed at a cut-off of 0.05 percent $U_3O_8$ for the West Zone and 0.4 percent U3O8 for the East Zone, a U3O8 price of US\$80 per pound was assumed with a recovery of 98%.
+It was completed at a cut-off of 0.05 percent U_3O_8 for the West Zone and 0.4 percent U3O8 for the East Zone, a U3O8 price of US\$80 per pound was assumed with a recovery of 98%.

-TABLE 1: HISTORIC SRK MINERAL RESOURCE TABLE (FROM KELLER ET, AL, 2011)
+TABLE 1: HISTORIC SRK MINERAL RESOURCE TABLE (FROM KELLER ET.
+AL, 2011)